 TDD is the largest normal daily dose for the product

-For example: if the total daily dose of a product is 350mg and their batch size is 100 kg, our NOEL is 8.75 mg. then MACO can be calculated as follow:
+For example: if the total daily dose of a product is 350mg and the batch size is 100 kg, our NOEL is 8.75 mg.
+Then MACO can be calculated as follows:

 What NOEL and MACO prove:

-From this, we can find out the quantity of a drug that can not be carried out over to the next batch.
-As studies above for 250mg /kg LD50 should not be over to 0.25gm in the next batch as per above the batch having 350mg daily dose and 100 kg batch size.
+By using NOEL and MACO, we can find out the quantity of a drug that can not be carried out over to the next batch.
+As studies above 250mg /kg LD50 should not be over 0.25gm in the next batch as per above the batch has 350mg daily dose and 100 kg batch size.

 Scope of MACO in pharmaceuticals: